realpython/python-guide/docs/notes/styleguide.rst

 * `Cite <http://sphinx.pocoo.org/rest.html?highlight=citations#citations>`_
   references where needed.
-* If a subject isn't directly relevant to Python, but useful in conjunction with Python (e.g. Git, GitHub, Databases), reference by linking to useful resources, and describe why it's useful to Python.
+* If a subject isn't directly relevant to Python, but useful in conjunction with Python (e.g., Git, GitHub, Databases), reference by linking to useful resources, and describe why it's useful to Python.
 * When in doubt, ask.